Radio in the United States: Development of radio networks

 At the same time in early 1922 that it announced the beginning of advertisement-supported broadcasting, AT&T also introduced its plans for the development of the first radio network.
 The concept was based on a memo prepared by two company engineers, John F. Bratney and Harley C. Lauderback, who proposed a nationwide "chain" of thirty-eight stations, linked together by the company's telephone lines for simultaneously transmitting commercially sponsored programming.

 The network's primary studios were located at AT&T's WEAF (now WFAN) in New York City, and the network became known as "WEAF chain".
-Specially prepared broadcast-quality lines had to be used for the station connections, so the network took awhile to be constructed.
+Specially prepared broadcast-quality lines had to be used for the station connections, so the network took a while to be constructed.
 The first permanent link, between WEAF and WMAF in South Dartmouth, Massachusetts, went into service during the summer of 1923.
 RCA responded by establishing its own smaller network, centered on station WJZ (now WABC), although it was handicapped by having to use inferior telegraph lines to link the stations, due to AT&T's general refusal to supply telephone lines.
 By the fall of 1926 the WJZ chain had only four core stations, all located in the mid-Atlantic, while WEAF's network reached seventeen cities, stretching from Portland, Maine to Kansas City, Kansas.

 At this point AT&T abruptly decided to exit the broadcasting field, and in July 1926 signed an agreement to sell its entire network operations to a group headed by RCA, which used the assets to form the National Broadcasting Company.
 Under the new management the WEAF chain became the NBC Red network, while the WJZ chain became the NBC Blue network.
 The agreement with AT&T gave NBC access to AT&T's long-distance lines for station links, and also allowed the new network to sell advertising.